Recovering piecewise constant refractive indices by a single far-field pattern: Introduction

-Making use of the corner scattering result in \cite{BPS,EH1}, the authors in \cite{HSV,EH2} showed that if a medium $V$ is supported on a convex polyhedral domain $\Omega$, then $\Omega$ can be uniquely determined by a single far-field pattern.
+Making use of the corner scattering results in \cite{BPS,BLLW,BL2017,EH1}, the authors in \cite{BL2016,HSV} showed that if a medium $V$ is supported on a convex polyhedral domain $\Omega$, then $\Omega$ can be uniquely determined (in a stable way) by a single far-field pattern.
 Earlier work on \emph{the scattering support} also recover useful information from a single far-field pattern \cite{Kusiak--Sylvester}.
 In this article we show that not only the domain, but also the values of the potential can be uniquely determined at the vertices by a far-field pattern created by a suitable incident wave.
 As a consequence, we are able to establish a much more general result in the same class of measurements: determining a polyhedral piecewise-constant medium parameter by a single far-field pattern.

 If the medium is piecewise constant on a suitable known polyhedral grid, for example a pixel or voxel array, then one can uniquely recover it by a single far-field pattern.
-If the grid is not known a-priori, then we can recover the potential assuming that it is piecewise constant on a \emph{nested polyhderal grid}.
+If the grid is not known a-priori, then we can recover the potential assuming that it is piecewise constant on a \emph{nested polyhedral grid}.
 To the best of our knowledge, this is the first uniqueness result of its type in the literature.

 There is one important implication of our uniqueness result, particularly from the numerical point of view.
+The finite element method (FEM) is widely used in the engineering community.
+Using the FEM approximation, the medium parameter $V$ is usually approximated by a piecewise polynomial function with a polyhedral triangulation of its support.
+That is,

+where $\mathcal{T}_h$ is a polyhedral triangulation of $\Omega$ and $P_j$ is a polynomial function supported in $\Sigma_j$, a.k.a a finite element basis function.
+Here, $h\in\mathbb{R}_+$ signifies the mesh size of the FEM approximation.
+Hence, under the approximation \eqref{eq:fem1}, instead of solving \eqref{eq:ip1}, one actually solves

-The finite element method is widely used in the engineering community.
-There the medium parameter $V$ is usually approximated by a piecewise polynomial function with a polyhedral triangulation of its support.
-Clearly, by using our uniqueness result, if the approximation is made with a piecewise constant function associated to a certain polyhedral triangulation, one can recover $V$ by a single far-field pattern.
-Hence, the result obtained in the current article might motivate some novel numerical and practical applications.
+Clearly, by using our uniqueness result, if the approximation is made with a piecewise constant function associated to a certain polyhedral triangulation as discussed in this work, there is a one-to-one correspondence between $V_h$ and $A_{u^i}(V_h)$ through the far-field map $F$, which shall be of critical importance in analyzing the convergence of the FEM approximation \eqref{eq:ip1app} .
+Hence, the theoretical results obtained in the current article might motivate some novel numerical and practical applications, which are definitely worth further investigation.

 We are also led to the following conjecture in inverse scattering theory: with one or a few incident plane waves, if two mediums $V$ and $V'$ of certain type are different, then the associated far-field patterns should be distinguishable from each other.
 At least, according to the current article, the conjecture is true for piecewise constant mediums supported in certain polyhedral domains.
 However it is known to be false for some radially symmetric mediums \cite{CM,CPS}.
 We believe that the conjecture would hold for a general class of mediums, say, with piecewise polynomial material parameters.
 We shall investigate this and other interesting issues in our future work.